The Scooby-Doo Project: Extended ending

 The gang has trapped the monster, who is tied to a chair.
 Fred unmasks him, revealing a random, live-action man.
 He calls them intrusive kids, which Shaggy points out should be "meddling".
 Velma questions the man's motive, to which he replies that the date is Halloween.
 Fred asks why, if that was the case, he had scared them the previous night in the cemetery, to which the man responds that he did not do so.
 Daphne wonders who it was that scared them then, and the real monster appears, screaming at them through an open window.
 They drop the camera and run, leaving the man tied to the chair.
 A struggle and running is heard as the camera cuts out.

 It is revealed that the Mystery Machine was eventually discovered abandoned and search parties found hundreds of Scooby Snacks over several days, as well as the camera, though there was no sign of the gang themselves.
-A "Missing Persons" poster appears showing the entirety of Mystery Inc., suggesting that they disappeared (or died) following the monster's attack.
+A "Missing Persons" poster appears showing the entirety of Mystery Inc., suggesting that they disappeared following the monster's attack.